unoplatform/uno/doc/articles/features/windows-system-display.md

 > [!TIP]
 > This article covers Uno-specific information for `Windows.System.Display` namespace.
 For a full description of the feature and instructions on using it, consult the UWP documentation: https://learn.microsoft.com/en-us/uwp/api/windows.system.display

-* The `Windows.System.Display.DisplayRequest` class enables an application to request for keeping the device's screen on.
+* The `Windows.System.Display.DisplayRequest` class enables an application to request to keep the device's screen on.

 ## `DisplayRequest`